English proficiency requirements

 Minimum scores of 79-80 TOEFL iBT and IELTS 6.5 are required for admission to Wayne State.

-WSU also accepts exam scores from the Michigan English Language Assessment Battery (MELAB).
-You must score a minimum of 85 on the MELAB and 5.5 on the Test of Written English (TWE).
+WSU also accepts exam scores from the 4 skill Michigan English Test (MET).
+You must score a minimum of 64 on the MET.

 English proficiency exemptions

 If your native language is not English but you have been instructed in the English language, you are not necessarily exempt from the Test of English as a Foreign Language (TOEFL), the Test of Written English (TWE) and the Oral Proficiency Interview (OPI) requirements.